Rurik/Noriben/README.md

 If you have a VirusTotal API, place it into a file named "virustotal.api" (or embed directly in the script) to auto-submit MD5 file hashes to VT to get the number of viral results.

 You can add lists of MD5s to auto-ignore (such as all of your system files).
 Use md5deep and throw them into a text file, use --hash <file> to read them.
+This will ultimately go under changes, though.

 You can automate the script for sandbox-usage.
 Using -t <seconds> to automate execution time, and --cmd "path\exe" to specify a malware file, you can automatically run malware, copy the results off, and then revert to run a new sample.